avidalh/udacity-fsnd-p3/README.md

 ## Contributors

-I want to thank all the people involved in my NanoDegree, family, workmates, friends, etc. To all of them
+I want to thank all the people involved in my NanoDegree, family, udacity (coaches, students and reviewers), workmates, friends, etc. To all of them

 <h1><center>Thank You!</center></h1>